Firo (cryptocurrency): 2019–2020

 In February 2019, Zcoin was added to wallet supported by Binance cryptocurrency exchange.
 In the same month, Zcoin partnered with Binance Charity Foundation to raise funds for "Lunch for Children" program in Africa.
 The charity used blockchain to track and verify the progress of funds from donor to receiver.
-On 25 April 2019, Zcoin was listed on Indonesian digital exchange KoinX.
+On 25 April 2019, Zcoin was listed on the Indonesian digital exchange KoinX.

 On 30 July 2019, Zcoin formally departed from the zerocoin protocol by adopting a new protocol called "Sigma" that prevents counterfeit privacy coins from inflating coin supply.
 This is achieved by removing a feature called "trusted setup" from the zerocoin protocol.
 In August 2019, Zcoin was added to an African cryptocurrency exchange named OVEX.
-In December 2019, Zcoin introduced a decentralised crowdfunding and decision making system to fund ancillary tasks for the project.
+In December 2019, Zcoin introduced a decentralised crowdfunding and decision-making system to fund ancillary tasks for the project.
 In July 2020, using the crowdfunding system, Zcoin raised US$22,500 from 89 contributors to fund the first phase of its third-party audit of Lelantus protocol.

-In January 2020, Zcoin will implement Receiver Address Privacy (RAP) so that users can share a single permanent address to the public to receive money without the outsiders knowing any transaction history in the address.
 In May 2020, Zcoin announced that all founder rewards will be ceased, while at the same time increase development funding to 15% of the block reward, and allocated 35% of the block reward to masternodes.
 Besides, a US$100,000 reserve fund was set up to protect against price volatility.
 In September 2020, Zcoin completed first halving of block rewards.
 In the same month, Zcoin was added to Stakehound for easy accessibility to Decentralized finance (DeFi) while earning staking rewards.

 Firo

 In October 2020, Zcoin announced rebranding to new name called "Firo" which signifies a unique way of burn (destroy) and redeem coins.
-Firo suffered 51% attack in January 2021.
+Firo suffered an 51% attack in January 2021.
 In June 2021, Firo was added to NOBI trading platform based in Indonesia.
 Firo implemented Receiver Address Privacy (RAP) in June 2021.
 In August 2021, Firo announced the Lelantus Spark protocol.
 This protocol offers additional privacy features, including generating new one-time addresses for receiving payments, efficient multisignature operations, and the availability of view keys for authorised third parties to view a transaction.